postrv/autorust-docs/Writerside/topics/TuringPi-Rust-AI-Agent-Platform.md

 - Sand-boxed Docker Container akin to that which Shuttle.rs use.
 (For evaluation/MVP purposes we can use Google Cloud Functions).

 - [Optional] Storage:
   - PostGres DB hosted in AWS RDS or similar could be used for our own Cloud-based storage solution if we deem it necessary.
-Alternatively, we could rely on the user's existing storage solution.
   - A PostGres DB hosted in a Docker container or similar could work well for a user's edge/local compute purposes.
-Alternatively, we could rely on the user's existing storage solution.
   - A lightweight storage solution could be used for the Agent registry, such as Redis or similar.
   - SQLite could be used for the Agent registry in an on-prem/edge environment.